dubsalot/azdo-extensions/README.md

 ### Quick Note
 if you look at my commit history, you might notice a PAT from azdo in the repo :shushing_face: It is expired.
-I know this is bad practice :zipper-mouth: Keep in mind this has only been for my personal use and development.
+I know this is bad practice.
+Keep in mind this has only been for my personal use and development.
 The pipeline I have that publishes this extension to the market place has the real token in a secret variable.